-- This traditional method involves making a large incision in the chest or abdomen to access the aorta.
-The damaged section of the aorta is replaced with a synthetic graft.
+- Open Surgery: A traditional method where a large incision is made in the chest or abdomen to access the aorta.
+The damaged section is replaced with a synthetic graft, restoring normal blood flow.

 - Large aneurysms or those growing rapidly